-Elder Law Lexington recognizes the importance of protecting the privacy of all information provided by users of our web sites, subscribers to our services, registrants for our events, and all other customers of our products and services.
+Elder Law Lawyers recognizes the importance of protecting the privacy of all information provided by users of our web sites, subscribers to our services, registrants for our events, and all other customers of our products and services.
 We created this policy with a fundamental respect for our customers' right to privacy and to guide our relationships with our customers.
-This Privacy Statement discloses the privacy practices for all products and services owned by Elder Law Lexington.
+This Privacy Statement discloses the privacy practices for all products and services owned by Elder Law Lawyers.

 Information Collection and Use

-Elder Law Lexington collects information from our website users, subscribers and other customers.
+Elder Law Lawyers collects information from our website users, subscribers and other customers.
 In this section of our Privacy Statement, we describe the type of information we collect and how we use it to provide better services to our customers.

 Registration and Ordering